 Hungry, we pass into the next area, where the crushing begins.
 Like fresh compost, black mulch tumbles through metal funnels to become a fountain of thick, mustard-yellow oil.
 From black to yellow through a quick silver press.

 Under instruction, I slip my finger into the warm flow and taste its slightly sticky content – a smoothie of freshly chopped grass and warm water.

-We taste a few of these award-winning green and amber liquors.
+We taste a few.
 They fire off a peppery flame at the back of my throat with their strength and I force a smile as I wonder whether this is the start of an allergic reaction.

-Fortunately, it’s not and I make it to the refined gift shop alive.
-Looking at the gold-embossed boxes and brochures, it feels dreamlike to remember that the day started by sliding around in mud, hitting a tree.
+Fortunately, it’s not and I make it to the gift shop alive.
+Looking at the gold-embossed boxes and brochures, it feels dreamlike to remember that the day began by sliding around in mud hitting a tree.

 As we leave the factory, another vehicle pulls up with the next batch of olives.
 I hang back for a photo, overhearing the conversation between factory worker and farmer.
 The latter looks confused.

 “English,” the first shrugs.
 “Wants to pick olives.”

 How to see an olive harvest in Spain yourself

 Did you know that the olive oil landscapes of Andalucia are on the tentative UNESCO World Heritage Site list?
 Just one more reason to see an olive harvest in Spain!

 The olive harvest usually takes place between December and March in Spain.
 Granada and Seville have international airports but there are usually more frequent flights to Malaga.